The S.T.E.P.S. approach to screen acting

 -concepts of emotion: awareness, intelligence, accessibility, sensitivity, control, complexity, resistance, resonance

--emotional spaces, including transitions, weight, vibrato, mask
+-spatial shifts, transitions, weight, vibrato, mask

--inner dialogue vs inner monologue
+-inner dialogue & inner monologue

 -heirarchy of human needs